tmcd24/tmcd24/README.md

 - 👋 Hi, I’m Tom.
-I'm a high school music teacher looking at a possible career change, currently re-familiarizing myself with HTML and learning CSS and JavaScript.
+I'm a high school music teacher currently re-familiarizing myself with HTML and learning CSS and JavaScript.

 <!---